captain-aminul/BABS/README.md

 # BABS
-Code for Background-Aware Band Selection for Object Tracking in Hyperspectral Videos (BABS)
+The official PyTorch implementation of our  IEEE GRSL paper (Background-Aware Band Selection for Object Tracking in Hyperspectral Videos (BABS))